Mivinci/aladin/README.md

 aladin.Init(aladin.WithHotReload())
 ```

-After starting your server, try modifying your configuration file, you can see the `aladin.Get` method returns a different value :)
+After starting up your server, try modifying your configuration file, you can see the `aladin.Get` method returns a different value :)

 ------